 The Asian pear, known scientifically as the Pyrus pyrifolia, is a species of pear native to certain areas of East Asia.
 This pear, also known as the Japanese pear, Chinese pear, Korean pear, Taiwanese pear, apple pear, sand pear, and more, is an integral part of many East Asian cuisines and food cultures.

 Previously, I listed the Asian pear in my post about the most commonly eaten fruits in South Korea.
-Here, I will list some informative Korean culture facts as well as some foods which use the Asian pear as an ingredient.
-Then, I will cover some frequently asked questions about the Asian pear.
+In this post, I will list some informative Korean culture facts as well as some foods which use the Asian pear as an ingredient.
+Then, I will cover some frequently asked questions you may have about this ingredient.

 Asian Pears in Korean Culture:

 In the Korean language, these fruits are known as ‘bae’ (배).
-Below, we list some interesting facts about the Asian pear in Korean culture:
+Below, I list some interesting facts about this ingredient in Korean culture:

 - Like the cherry blossom, the pear tree flowers also symbolize the early spring season.
 People often travel to see the beautiful pear tree fields.

 Do you know of some other interesting Asian pear facts?
-If so, let us know!
+If so, let me know!

 Korean Foods Using the Asian Pear:

 In South Korea, people commonly use Asian pears to make popular dishes.
-Below, we list some of the most common ways people use it as a cooking ingredient in Korean cuisine.
+Below, I list some of the most common ways people use it as a cooking ingredient in Korean cuisine.

 Examples of Asian Pear in Korean Cuisine:

-- Bulgogi (불고기): In Korean ‘bulgogi’ refers to a type of thinly sliced or minced beef or pork that is marinated before being grilled or stir-fried on a barbecue or griddle.
+- Bulgogi (불고기): In Korean ‘bulgogi’ refers to a type of thinly sliced or minced beef or pork that is marinated before being grilled or stir-fried on a barbecue/griddle.
 The Korean pear is used as a sweetener and tenderizer for this dish–The Asian pear contains particular types of enzymes that tenderize the proteins in meat.

 Frequently Asked Questions About Asian Pears:

-How to Tell if an Asian Pear Is Ripe?
+How to Tell if Asian Pears are Ripe?

 When choosing an Asian pear, you need to look at a few different factors.
 Unlike other types of pears, the Asian pear is still firm when ripe.
-So, we list some things to help you find the perfect ripe Asian pear below.
-We hope this helps!
+So, I list some things to help you find the perfect ripe Asian pear below.
+I hope this helps!

-- First, check its color: On one hand, for Asian pear varieties from Japan, the skin changes into a yellowish-brown color when ripe.
+- First, check its color: There are two types of Asian pears to consider.
+On one hand, for Asian pear varieties from Japan, the skin changes to a yellowish-brown color when ripe.
 On the other hand, for pears coming from the Chinese variety, the skin changes to a greenish-yellow when ripe.
-Always check the entire pear for coloring–the color should be evenly distributed instead of appearing in spots.
+Always check the entire pear–the color should be evenly distributed instead of appearing in spots.